agiertli/rhte-camelk-user-repository/README.md

  - Apply the custom kamelet in your namespace, i.e. `oc apply -f custom-sink-kamelet.yaml -n userN-dev`
  - Test your kamelet by changing `ArtemisIntegration.java` against a _real_ Artemis broker.
    - You can find out the Broker service url like this  :
-     -   `oc get svc -n tooling | grep artemis-non-ssl`
+     -   `oc get svc -n tooling | grep artemis-no-ssl`
    - TIP: Correct syntax to call services outside of current namespace is `<service>.<pod_namespace>.svc.cluster.local`
-   - Use following credentials to connect:
+   - Use following credentials to connect, simply pass them as kamelet endpoint parameters:
      - `username: admin`
      - `password: password1!`
  - Run the integration like `kamel run ArtemisIntegration.java` - notice, we are now running the integration on a cluster
  - If everything went well, you should similar output in the logs:
    ```
-   2022-12-01 21:29:52,693 INFO  [org.apa.qpi.jms.JmsConnection] (AmqpProvider :(1556):[amqp://rhte-artemis-non-ssl-0-svc.tooling.svc.cluster.local:5672]) Connection ID:ef32e5da-b4a2-4172-bae8-50b0c03b216a:1556 connected to server: amqp://rhte-artemis-non-ssl-0-svc.tooling.svc.cluster.local:5672
+   2022-12-01 21:29:52,693 INFO  [org.apa.qpi.jms.JmsConnection] (AmqpProvider :(1556):[amqp://rhte-artemis-no-ssl-0-svc.tooling.svc.cluster.local:5672]) Connection ID:ef32e5da-b4a2-4172-bae8-50b0c03b216a:1556 connected to server: amqp://rhte-artemis-no-ssl-0-svc.tooling.svc.cluster.local:5672
    ```

 Next, let's add support for one-way ssl:

 When you check the `dependencies` section of the `jms-amqp-10-sink` kamelet, you will notice that it's based on the QPID client.
-QPID allows to specify most of the client properties directly on the Connection URI, see [official documentation](https://qpid.apache.org/releases/qpid-jms-1.7.0/docs/index.html) for more details.
-At the very least, we need to supply following URL:
+QPID allows to specify most of the client properties directly inside the Connection URI, see [official documentation](https://qpid.apache.org/releases/qpid-jms-1.7.0/docs/index.html) for more details.
+At the very least, we need to supply URL as follows:

 `amqps://host:port?transport.trustStoreLocation=/path/to/client/truststore&transport.trustStorePassword=truststorePassword!&transport.verifyHost=false`